KING-SAMM/SQL_for_Data_Science/wk2_joining_tables_and_subqueries/day1_inner_and_outer_joins/outline.md

 5. Common join operators:

-Equi-join: Explanation of equi-joins, which involve comparing columns with equal values.
-Non-equi join: Introduction to non-equi joins, where columns are compared with inequality operators.
+i.
+Equi-join: Explanation of equi-joins, which involve comparing columns with equal values. ii.
+Non-equi join: Introduction to non-equi joins, where columns are compared with inequality operators. iii.
 Self-join: Understanding self-joins, where a table is joined with itself.

 Activities: